Published July 2024. Last updated June 2025.

 - equity.

-People with diverse backgrounds and expertise have been appointed to the Working Group to ensure a broad range of evidence is considered.
+People with diverse backgrounds and expertise were appointed to the Working Group to ensure a broad range of evidence is considered.
 NHMRC appointed a strong and experienced chair and has strategies to manage differing opinions of members during the life of the Working Group.

-The Working Group is being established to provide broader expertise and advice to the Expert Committee and has no role in drafting the final recommendations – this remains the responsibility of the Expert Committee.
+The Working Group will provide broader expertise and advice to the Expert Committee and has no role in drafting the final recommendations – this remains the responsibility of the Expert Committee.

 - Will agencies outside health be included in the process?

-Sustainability Working Group members include an appropriate mix of subject matter experts, including from outside health.
+The Dietary Guidelines Sustainability Working Group includes an appropriate mix of subject matter experts, including from outside health.
 Expertise was sought in:

 - evidence translation